HarshiniBorugadda/task-manager/README.md

-# task-manager
+# Task Manager

-Simple Web Development Task Management System where users can -
+Simple Web Development Task Management System where users can:
-a) Add new tasks
+- Add new tasks
-b) List the tasks
+- List the tasks
-c) Mark the finished ones
+- Mark the finished ones
-d) view pending and/or completed ones
+- View pending and/or completed ones

-Making the Frontend and Backend for this...
+## Technology Stack
+- Frontend: Angular
+- Backend: Flask or Django
+- Database: SQLite or MongoDB

+## Features
+- Add new tasks
+- List all tasks
+- Mark tasks as completed
+- View pending tasks
+- View completed tasks